floriiian/DuoCanvas/README.md

 # DuoCanvas
-A reddit r/Place replica that saves canvas sessions inside a database and uses web-sockets to live update content.
+A Reddit r/Place replica that saves canvas sessions inside a database and uses web-sockets to live update content.
 You're able to download the canvas as an image and draw on the board with as many users as you like.

 ![colorSelect](https://iili.io/23Pfvbj.png)